jbcodeforce/aws-studies/docs/infra/security.md

 * Inline policy can be defined at the user level, but it is recommended to use Group and Group level policies.
 As user can be part of multi groups, she/he will heritate to the different policies of those groups.
 * IAM is not used for website authentication and authorization.
 * For identity federation, use SAML standard.

-We can test Policies with the [policy simulator](https://policysim.aws.amazon.com/home/index.jsp?#).
+* We can test Policies with the [policy simulator](https://policysim.aws.amazon.com/home/index.jsp?#).
+* We can update a policy attached to a role and it takes immediate effect.
+* We can attach & detach roles to running EC2, without having to stop and restart it.

 ### Multi Factor Authentication - MFA